-Well, to me purple sweet potato has this lovely, candied, chestnutty flavor that goes perfectly with chocolate.
-Not to mention its starchy nature gives this dessert the well-known pudding consistency.
 If you look around, there is always some kind of starch (corn, tapioca, arrowroot, etc.) in all milk-based puddings to turn them into – well – puddings.
-What you get with this recipe is a naturally gluten-free chocolate pudding.
+What you get with this recipe is a naturally grain-free chocolate pudding.

 It is a delicious and light, 5-ingredient vegan chocolate pudding that is also a perfect fit for the paleo diet.
 There are no eggs, no flour, no nuts, no avocado, and no tofu.
 This one is special:

-- purple sweet potato puree,
+- purple sweet potato puree

-- cocoa powder, and
+- unsweetened cocoa powder

-How to make chocolate pudding?
+How to make sweet potato chocolate pudding?

-Making purple sweet potato puree from scratch
+How to make sweet potato puree from scratch?

-Wash the sweet potato (step 1)
+Wash (step 1)

 It is a root vegetable, so even if it looks clean you need to wash them thoroughly.
 You can even use a vegetable scrub to get rid of any dirt (like this zero waste scrub made of wood and plant bristles).
 Now, dry them with a kitchen towel.

-Poke the sweet potato (step 2)
+Poke (step 2)

 Use a fork or a sharp knife to poke the skin of the sweet potatoes.
 This step is important as sweet potatoes can build up steam while baking.
 The small wholes release them so they don’t burst.

-Bake the sweet potato (step 3)
+Bake (step 3)

 Prepare the purple sweet potato puree